jhu-data-services/storymaps-workshop-files/README.md

 ## Citation
 Please cite this material as:
-Johns Hopkins University Data Services.
-[Date of workshop]. _Bringing Your Research Alive with StoryMaps_.
+Johns Hopkins University Data Services. _Bringing Your Research Alive with StoryMaps_.

 ## About JHU Data Services